robtimus/date-time-validation/README.md

 | MonthNotBefore | object.month >= value |
 | MonthIs        | object.month == value |
 | MonthIn        | object.month in value |

-Because the date, and therefore also the month, depends on the time zone, each annotation has an optional `zoneId` parameter.
-This can have the following values:

-* `system` (default): the system time zone, as returned by `ZoneId.systemDefault()`, should be used.
-* `provided`: the time zone or offset information from the actual value should be used.
-* A value that is valid according to `ZoneId.of` for an explicit time zone.

 These annotations apply to the following types: